 Sea Salt: Enhances the natural flavor of the squash while adding trace minerals.

-Sauce Start: On low heat, let ghee, minced garlic, and a dash of onion powder mingle in a saucepan, cooking for a minute to release their aromas.
+Step 1: On low heat, let ghee, minced garlic, and a dash of onion powder mingle in a saucepan, cooking for a minute.
 Blend in coconut flour gradually to form a paste for the base of your sauce.

-Creamy Base: Turn the heat up to medium-low and gradually introduce Greek yogurt and almond milk, stirring constantly to achieve a silky, even texture.
+Step 2: Turn the heat to medium-low and gradually introduce Greek yogurt and almond milk, stirring constantly to achieve a silky, even texture.

-Cheese and Season: Delicately lace in the sharp cheddar and Parmesan, along with the chicken broth, until your mixture reaches a lusciously creamy alfredo consistency.
-Infuse the sauce with Italian and Cajun seasoning, then give it a few minutes to let the flavors marry.
+Step 3: Delicately stir in the sharp cheddar and Parmesan, along with the chicken broth, until your mixture reaches a creamy consistency.
+Add the Italian and Cajun seasoning, then give it a few minutes to let the flavors marry.

-Squash Prep: Halve your spaghetti squash, scoop out the seeds, and place it atop a trivet in your Instant Pot with a cup of water underneath.
+Step 5: Halve your spaghetti squash with a large chef's knife lengthwise, scoop out the seeds, and place it on a trivet in your Instant Pot with a cup of water in the basin.
 Seal the pot, select high pressure, and set the timer for 7 minutes.
 Quick-release the steam once done and let the squash cool.

-Noodle Creation: After cooling, transform the squash into noodles by scooping them into a bowl.
-Trim the noodles with scissors to tidy up their length.
+Step 6: After cooling, transform the squash into noodles by scooping them into a bowl.
+Trim the noodles with scissors or a knife to shorten them, if desired.

-Salmon Sear: Over medium high heat, get your large skillet sizzling hot before laying down the salmon fillets skin side first.
-Slick them with oil, add lemon, and season salmon with a tablespoon Cajun seasoning.
+Step 7: Over medium-high heat, get your large skillet sizzling hot before laying down the salmon fillets skin side first.
+Slick them with oil, add lemon, and season salmon with a tablespoon of Cajun seasoning.
 Allow them to cook undisturbed for 4-5 minutes, so they're nearly done.

-Gather the spaghetti squash on plates, smother it with the homemade creamy Cajun Alfredo sauce, and crown it with your beautifully seasoned salmon.
-Each forkful promises a burst of flavor and the best flavor from wholesome ingredients.
-Enjoy your dinner with the satisfaction of clean and nutrient-packed eating!
+Serve the spaghetti squash on a plate, smother it with the homemade creamy Cajun Alfredo sauce, and crown it with your beautifully seasoned salmon.
+Enjoy!

 Hint: When cooking salmon, starting with the fish at room temperature ensures even cooking.
 Allow your salmon fillets to rest outside the refrigerator for about 15 minutes before they hit the pan.
 As they cook, you can gently wipe the white goo (albumin) with a paper towel.
 (Although it is safe to eat!)